 You may be eligible for Winter Fuel Payment for winter 2021-2022 if you meet all the following criteria:

 - you were born on or before 26 September 1955 (the eligibility birth date changes every financial year).

 - you lived in the UK throughout the qualifying week for the financial year of 2021–2022, which is 20–26 September 2021)

 You usually get a Winter Fuel Payment automatically if you receive the State Pension or another benefit, such as Pension Credit (but not Housing Benefit, Council Tax Support or Universal Credit).

 If you qualify but don’t get paid automatically, you’ll need to make a claim.

 How can I claim Winter Fuel Payment?

-If this is the first year you can claim, or if you’ve never claimed before, call the Winter Fuel Payment helpline on 0800 731 0160.
+If you're claiming for the first time, call the Winter Fuel Payment helpline on 0800 731 0160.
 You'll need to know your National Insurance number and your bank or building society details.

 If you have claimed before

 Don't worry, you only need to claim once.
 After this, you should automatically receive a payment every year, as long as your circumstances don’t change.